tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 This is a continuation of [LEAP#372 MilliVoltmeterDIY](../), a circuit based on the Scullcom Hobby Electronics #44 - Millivolt Meter MK2 project.

-Previously, I reached the point of having a breadboard prototype working just fine.
+Previously, I reached the point of modifying the design somewhat, revising the code and having a breadboard prototype working just fine.
-Since it is such a handy piece of kit, I decided to put it in a case.
+Since it is such a handy piece of kit, I decided to go the whole hog: make a PCB and mount it in a case.

-Originally I was thinking of just mounting the various modules on protoboard, but then I settled on designing a PCB and putting the project in an enclosure.

 ## PCB Design